Meet the Faith Representatives

 Rev. Kelly Johnson

 Kelly loves the energy and diversity of campus life.
-He is passionate about helping people encounter God in the every day world of studies and research and through service learning locally and globally.
-Kelly met Barb during his first degree, have four kids now and have traveled in many countries of the world together.
+He is passionate about helping people encounter God in the everyday world of studies and research and through service learning locally and globally.
+Kelly met Barb during their first degrees at the University of Calgary, have four adult kids, a canary and a dog.

-Kelly spends most of his time at the UCalgary but also oversees University Campus Ministries at MRU (Craig Murray) and SAIT (Art Kung).
-Valerie Salkeld (Wycliffe) also serves with UCM on Mondays at UCalgary.
+Kelly spends most of his time at UCalgary but also oversees University Campus Ministries at Mount Royal University and SAIT(Art Kung). https://www.ucmcalgary.org/

 Rev. Phil Aud